benlin1211/DLCV_hw2/README.md

 - Contact TAs by e-mail ([ntudlcv@gmail.com](mailto:ntudlcv@gmail.com))
 - Post your question under hw2 FAQ section in FB group.(But TAs won't answer your question on FB.)

+# Troubleshooting
+<module> could not be resolved by pylance (in VS code): Select intepreter（在VS code右下角）